BNY MELLON

 Challenge

 BNY Mellon’s adviser platform Nexus® was failing to meet advisers expectations for setting up investor accounts and came with a host of issues, causing delays in account opening, impacting client attraction and retention.
+Pain points included:

 Outdated 20+ year old application requiring constant workarounds